917th Air Refueling Squadron: Cold War

 In 1965, the 431st Air Refueling Squadron, a Tactical Air Command unit stationed at Biggs and flying Boeing KB-50J Superfortress aircraft was inactivated.
 To accommodate the loss of refueling capability caused by the inactivation of the 421st, the 917th's strength was increased by five additional KC-135As.

 SAC had planned to move the squadron from Biggs almost as soon as it was activated.
 In 1960, plans were made to move the unit to Grand Forks Air Force Base, North Dakota, then to Glasgow Air Force Base, Montana.
 In 1961, it was to be moved to March Air Force Base, California.
 But each move was cancelled and the unit remained at Biggs.
 Finally, at the beginning of 1965, the 917th moved to Dyess Air Force Base, Texas and fifteen days later was reassigned to the 96th Strategic Aerospace Wing.
 The squadron remained at Dyess until 1994 when the squadron's KC-135As were retired.

-In 1985, the 96th wing converted from the B-52 to the B-1B Lancer and the unit focused on training on techniques for refueling the new bomber.
+In 1985, the 96th wing converted from the B-52 to the Rockwell B-1B Lancer and the unit focused on training on techniques for refueling the new bomber.
 Later that year, the 917th Air Refueling Squadron and the 617th Bombardment Squadron were consolidated.

 Six of the squadron's aircraft and associated crews deployed to Southwest Asia in the fall of 1990 to support Operation Desert Shield.

 In September 1991 SAC implemented the Objective Wing reorganization and the wing's operational squadrons, including the 917th, were assigned to the 96th Operations Group.
 The assignment lasted only until June 1992, when Air Mobility Command took over the air refueling mission from SAC, and the squadron was reassigned to the 43d Operations Group, which was located at Malmstrom Air Force Base, Montana, although the squadron remained at Dyess until 1994, when it was inactivated.